Baby formula shortage highlights racial disparities | Entertainment

 It's one of many inequalities for Black mothers: They are far more likely to die from pregnancy complications, and less likely to have their concerns about pain taken seriously by doctors.

-Low-income families also face a particular struggle: They buy the majority of formula in the US Experts fear small neighborhood grocery stores that serve these vulnerable populations are not replenishing as much as the larger retail stores and that some of these families do not have the resources or means to hunt for formula.
+Low-income families buy the majority of formula in the US, and face a particular struggle: Experts fear small neighborhood grocery stores that serve these vulnerable populations are not replenishing as much as larger retail stores, leaving some of these families without the resources or means to hunt for formula.

-The Centers for Disease Control and Prevention estimates that 20 percent of Black women and 23 percent of Hispanic women exclusively breastfeed through six months compared to 29 percent of white women.
+The Centres for Disease Control and Prevention estimates that 20 percent of Black women and 23 percent of Hispanic women exclusively breastfeed through six months, compared to 29 percent of white women.

-The Association of Women's Health, Obstetric, and Neonatal Nurses also says Hispanic and Black women classified as low-wage workers had less access to lactation support in their workplaces.
+The Association of Women's Health, Obstetric, and Neonatal Nurses also says Hispanic and Black women classified as low-wage workers have less access to lactation support in their workplaces.

 The racial disparities reach far back in America's history.
-The demands of slave labor prevented mothers from nursing their children, and slave owners separated mothers from their babies to have them serve as wet nurses or women who breastfeed other women's children.
+The demands of slave labor prevented mothers from nursing their children, and slave owners separated mothers from their babies to have them serve as wet nurses, breastfeeding other women's children.

 In the 1950s, racially targeted commercials falsely advertised formula as a superior source of nutrition for infants.
-And studies continue to show, Black mothers, are more likely to receive in-hospital formula introduction than white mothers, which happened to Isidoro after her emergency cesarean section.
+And studies continue to show that the babies of Black mothers are more likely to be introduced to the formula in the hospital than the babies of white mothers, which happened to Isidoro after her emergency cesarean section.

-Physicians say introducing formula means the baby will require fewer feedings from his mother, decreasing the milk supply as the breast is not stimulated enough to produce.
+Physicians say introducing formula means the baby will require fewer feedings from the mother, decreasing the milk supply as the breast is not stimulated enough to produce.

 They also may have jobs that do not accommodate the time and space needed for breastfeeding or pumping milk, Freeman said.